MiCA Compliance Guide: EU Crypto Regulation Deadlines

 You own a crypto business in Europe or are an executive of an EU VASP?
-Then, the new European MiCA regulation concerns you first and foremost.
+Then, the new European MiCA regulation concerns you immediately.

 Depending on the jurisdiction, the grandfather rights will last from 6 to 18 months.
 Now is the time to act.
 Here is how you can prepare your European crypto business for compliance with MiCA.